 It is a very, very slow grower.

-This died back to the ground in the cold winter of ’09-’10 and didn’t reappear until late May.
+This died back to the ground in the cold winter of ’09-’10 and 2021 and didn’t reappear until late May.

 I find them easy to propagate with cuttings.

 In times of famine the seeds have been boiled and eaten or ground into flour.